zparkz/classwork/homework/week1/assignment.md

 Feel free to use the above as space to actually work out the answer.
 What does this output?
+I do not know.
+I was lost with the 12/15=.08 so.. are we working with Integers or not...?
+[12] could be considered less than 0 but not really 0 if it is .08.. so I'm lost.

 Try the same program with some other inputs in slots 10 and 11.
 What does this program compute?